mirisuzanne/mia/content/posts/redesign2022/minimal.md

 </section>
 <figcaption>
   Try turning CSS layers on and off...
-  These settings are also saved in `loaclStorage`, so they persist across visits.
+  These settings are also saved in `localStorage`, so they persist across visits.
 </figcaption>
 </figure>